 Examples of corticosteroid preparations are prednisolone and methylprednisolone.

-Because of adverse effects of chronic or recurrent use of systemic corticosteroids, the long-term use of these agents should be avoided, when possible.
+Because of the adverse effects of chronic or recurrent use of systemic corticosteroids, the long-term use of these agents should be avoided, when possible.

 Sympathomimetic agents cause vasoconstriction and reduction in vascular dilation, which contributes to urticaria formation.